ws1994/shanwang.github.io/_pages/about.md

 - We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!
 [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

 - **Sep.
+2025** I will serve as a member of the Youth Editorial Board for Blockchain (ISSN 2958-8138)!

+- **Sep.
 2025** One paper on Tor Anonymity has been accepted by **IEEE S&P 2026**!

 - **Sep.
 2025** I will serve as a Guest Editor for IET Communications, Special Issue "[Safeguarding the Communication and Networking for AIoT Systems](https://ietresearch.onlinelibrary.wiley.com/hub/journal/17518636/homepage/call-for-papers/si-2025-001208)"!